MariangelRondan/MariangelRondan/README.md

 ### <div align="center">Hey there! 👋  I'm Mariangel, a passionate Full Stack developer 👨‍💻 from Uruguay, with a constant enthusiasm for exploring and discovering new horizons in the world of technology 🚀.</div>

-- 🌱 Since my childhood, I've always been a curious girl, and now, as an IT professional, I find great joy in the geographical freedom that my work provides.

 - 🌠 Technology is constantly evolving, and I enjoy staying updated with the latest trends and tools.